phunware/maas-dataex-android-sdk/README.md

 ## Usage Overview

 ### **Initialization**
-The DataEx SDK will automatically be initialized when your application process starts.
-You only need to initialize our MaaS Core SDK to proceed with using the DataEx SDK.
+The Data SDK will automatically be initialized when your application process starts.
+You only need to initialize our MaaS Core SDK to proceed with using the Data SDK.

-The DataEx SDK relies on Phunware Core SDK to provide application authentication with the Phunware MaaS suite and provides other built in useful features such as Analytics.
+The Data SDK relies on Phunware Core SDK to provide application authentication with the Phunware MaaS suite and provides other built in useful features such as Analytics.
 In the MaaS portal, retrieve your application identifier, access key, signature key to initialize the Core SDK in your Application class's onCreate with the following:

 ```kotlin
 // Your Application onCreate